Keeping Your Child Safe on Wheels

 Bicycle helmets offer head protection for other sports such as inline skating, skateboarding, roller-skating, riding a scooter, skiing, and snowboarding.
 In addition, wrist guards, knee pads, and elbow pads are also recommended for several of these sports.

-Those who skateboard or skate more aggressively (trick or freestyle) might want to look for helmets sold specifically for these activities and meet safety standards for these sports.
+For children who skateboard or skate more aggressively, you might want to look for helmets sold specifically for these activities and meet safety standards for these sports.
 These helmets cover more of the head, especially in the back.

 If your child is going to play or climb on playground equipment, be sure to remove his or her helmet first.
 The helmet straps can get caught and cause injury.